hindu-comm/weblogs/manasataramgini/2015/08/2015-08-12_a-note-on-the-pantheon-of-the-indian-saura-tradition.md

 Rudrā categories are given in the Śatapatha Brāḥmaṇa 6.1.2.6-8.
 Regarding these categories and the total count, in the Ṛgveda we have:

-tvam agne vasūṃr iha rudrāṃ ādityāṃ uta |
+tvam agne vasūṃr iha rudrāṃ ādityāṃ uta \|
-yajā svadhvaraṃ janam manujātaṃ ghṛtapruṣam ||
+yajā svadhvaraṃ janam manujātaṃ ghṛtapruṣam \|\|
-śruṣṭīvāno hi dāśuṣe devā agne vicetasaḥ |
+śruṣṭīvāno hi dāśuṣe devā agne vicetasaḥ \|
-tān rohidaśva girvaṇas trayastriṃśatam ā vaha || RV 1.45.1-2
+tān rohidaśva girvaṇas trayastriṃśatam ā vaha \|\| RV 1.45.1-2
 You O Agni offer ritual here to the Vasu-s, the Rudra-s and also the Āditya-s \[on behalf\] of the people who are Manu’s descendants, who perform proper rituals and pour the offering of ghee.
-O Agni and the gods, wise ones, do hear the worshiper: O you with a red-horse, delighting in Vedic chants, bring those 33 gods\!
+O Agni and the gods, wise ones, do hear the worshiper: O you with a red-horse, delighting in Vedic chants, bring those 33 gods!

 Thus, we find both the categories (Ādityas, Rudra-s, Vasu-s, and also Aśvin-s), and the total number 33 to be an ancient one.
 Indeed this